 - Increased transparency and accountability of the medicines procurement.

-- Thanks to strategic partnership of UNDP with the Ministry of Health, Labor and Social Protection, significant savings were made, which allows to procure additional stocks of vital medicines for patients suffering from Cancer, Diabetes and with Mental health disorders;
+- Thanks to strategic partnership of UNDP with the Ministry of Health, Labor and Social Protection, significant savings were made, which allowed to procure additional stocks of vital medicines for patients suffering from cancer, diabetes and with mental health disorders;

-- All medicines and medical products procured correspond to the highest quality standards, respecting EU and WHO quality requirements;
+- All medicines and medical products procured were of the highest quality, respecting EU and WHO quality standards;